 How Tall Is The Speed Climbing Wall?

-The speed climbing wall is 15 meters or 49 foot high.
+The speed climbing wall is 15 meters or 49 feet high.
 That’s around the height that most indoor climbing walls have – plus or minus a few meters.
 The wall has two lanes that are both three meters wide.
 Outdoors routes can be way taller.

 It has an overhang (leans back) of 5 degrees which makes it a little harder than a completely upright route.
-This is only a mild overhang and is helpful for stopping climbers hitting holds on the way up or down.
+This is only a mild overhang and is helpful for stopping climbers from hitting holds on the way up or down.
 The routes you’ll see in the lead climbing part of the competition will feature even more steeply overhanging sections.

 Speed climbing wall height might differ indoors for training.
 National speed climbing training centers usually have two or three smaller walls set with top or middle sections only.
 That allows climbers to practice those sequences separately.

 In the western climbing world, Bouldering and Lead climbing are the biggest sports by far.
 Speed climbing really isn’t very well known – to the point where many famous comp climbers had never tried it before the Olympic announcement.
 However, it’s massive in Russia and many other countries like Indonesia.